kaltura/developer-platform/workflows/ovp/create_and_manage_youtube_videos_as_native_kaltura_external_media_entry_/readme.md

 To find your YouTube video ID:

 1. Visit the YouTube video page.
 2. Look at the URL of that page, and at the end of it, you should see a URL param `v`.
-The value of `v` is the ID of your YouTube video (for example: in this YouTube video; https://www.youtube.com/watch?v=ioY-Cp58zkY , the ID is ioY-Cp58zkY).
+The value of `v` is the ID of your YouTube video.
+For example: in this YouTube video; `https://www.youtube.com/watch?v=ioY-Cp58zkY` , the ID is `ioY-Cp58zkY`.

 That ID will be set as the value of referenceId field in Kaltura when creating the ExternalMediaEntry object.